tthorntone/AdNauseam-Wiki/The-logger.md

 Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.

 In the spirit of efficiency, uBlock will log entries **IF AND ONLY IF** the logger is opened.
-Otherwise if the logger is not opened, no resource CPU/memory resources are consumed by uBlock for logging purpose.
+Otherwise, if the logger is not opened, no CPU/memory resources are consumed by uBlock for logging purpose.

 ***